bmad4ever/comfyui_quilting/README.md

 The version parameter affects only patch search and selection.
 For better performance, it is recommended to use a version above zero.
 The behaviors for each version are as follows:

-* 0: Uses the original jena2020 implementation with numpy, calculating the mean of squared differences for each overlapping section and summing these results.
-This option provides the same results as version 1.0.0.
+* 0: **This option provides the same results as version 1.0.0 and the blend_into_patch input is ignored**.
+It uses the original jena2020 implementation with numpy, calculating the mean of squared differences for each overlapping section and summing these results.

 * 1: Similar to version 0 but utilizes OpenCV's matchTemplate with the TM_SQDIFF option, improving performance.